skoppe/private-dub/README.md

 Yes, it will also resolve packages from [code.dlang.org](https://code.dlang.org).

-To avoid name clashes you should prefix your packages with your hostname like so:
+To avoid name clashes you should prefix your packages with your hostname, like so:

 ```sdl
 name "gitlab.example.com.my-project"